Father arrested after abusing infant son in St. Tammany Parish

 Once officials arrived at the home, they transported the infant to a hospital for medical treatment.
 They soon discovered non-accidental injuries consistent with child abuse.

-According to detectives, Young addmitted to throwing the infant numerous times onto the floor, and a swing.
+According to detectives, Young admitted to throwing the infant numerous times onto the floor, and a swing.

 A warrant was issued towards Young, Saturday and he was booked into the St. Tammany Parish Jail, for Second Degree Cruelty to Juveniles, which is a felony.